Canada profile - Media

 Canada has a long history of public broadcasting.
 The Canadian Broadcasting Corporation (CBC) was set up in the 1930s in response to the growing influence of American radio.

-Broadcasting in French and English, the CBC runs four radio networks featuring speech-based and cultural programmes.
-It operates two national TV channels, TV and radio services for indigenous peoples in the north and the international broadcaster Radio Canada International.
+Broadcasting in French and English, the CBC runs five radio networks featuring speech-based and cultural programmes.
+It operates two national TV channels and TV and radio services for indigenous people in the north.

-There are just under 2,000 licensed radio stations in Canada, many of them commercial.
+There are hundreds of licensed radio stations in Canada, many of them commercial.
 There is extensive take-up of multichannel TV.

 The Canadian media are free to present a wide range of views and opinions.
-The broadcasting regulator rules that quotas of Canadian material - usually 30-35% - must be carried by TV and radio stations.
+The broadcasting regulator rules that quotas of Canadian material must be carried by TV and radio stations.

-Nearly 27 million Canadians were online by March 2011 (Internetworldstats.com).
+Around 32 million Canadians were online by 2016 (Internetlivestats.com).